 Glass Windows Painting: Detailed Guide

-Now that you are decided to paint glass windows, our experts share the eight basic steps and necessary tools.
+If you have decided to paint glass windows, I’ll now outline the eight basic steps and necessary tools.

 For the tools, you will need to prepare the following:

 Step #1: Prepare the Tools and Your Paint

 To paint glass windows, you can choose gloss, shimmer, and frosted glass painting.

 Your decision should be based on the finish and permanence of the paint.
 The durability of the paint is also another factor and the designs that you are going to paint.

 For a paintbrush, I’d recommend smaller and narrower shafts to get the detailed work.
 While for coverage and finish, you can use broad and flat brushes.